mashm3ll0w/jambotest/README.md

 Welcome to the Jambo App!
 This document provides detailed information on setting up the server locally, API endpoints, Limitations and Assumptions.

+Django Ninja was used as it is more efficient and faster than Plain Django, Django REST-framework and Flask as shown by this [benchmark](https://github.com/vitalik/django-ninja-benchmarks) results.

 ---

 ## Local Server Setup